me-louie/Bugjet-Printer/README.md

    A browser window running the tool should open.
 6. Add your code to the tool's editor.
 Run it to render variable histories.
 Step through the visualization to see how and where your variable changes.

 See the `Project2Group10/examples` folder for some example code snippets that you can try out.
+These examples programs were purposely injected with bugs which can be debugged with the analysis tool.
+Additional (test) examples can be found within the `Project2Group10/backend/test` directory.

 ## What we support
 1. Tracking primitive, array, and user-defined local variables. e.g.